 Morocco Imperial Cities tour takes you to the four Imperial Cities in 8 days.
 Beginning in Casablanca, and then heading north to Meknes.
 We continue into the interior of the Northern Atlas Mountains to visit the medieval city of Fez.
 See many fascinating historical sites on the way.
-After Fes, journey to Moulay Idriss and Rabat to Marrakesh.
+After Fes, journey via Moulay Idriss and Rabat to Marrakesh.
 Move on to explore enchanting Marrakesh before you return to Casablanca for departure.
-A tour giving you a true and deep insight into the country.
+This tour gives you a true and deep insight into the country.

 At a glance

 |SAT||Arrive Casablanca.
 Meet and transfer to your hotel|